Butterfly in a dream hovering with outstretched luminous wings in warm light

 “A butterfly comes to those who have passed through the cocoon — and not yet believed it was them.”

-The butterfly is one of the most universal symbols in world culture.
-And at the same time, one of the most precise.
+The butterfly is, perhaps, the most universal symbol in world culture.
+And at the same time, the most precise.
 Because the butterfly literally, biologically embodies what all myths have tried to describe metaphorically: complete transformation.
 From caterpillar — through cocoon — into a winged creature.

 In Greek culture, the word psyche means both “soul” and “butterfly.”
 Psyche herself is a figure who passes through trials and achieves immortality.
 The butterfly is the literal image of the soul.
 In Chinese philosophy, the famous dream of Zhuangzi about a butterfly: who am I — a person dreaming he is a butterfly, or a butterfly dreaming he is a person?
 In Japanese culture, the butterfly is a symbol of joy and longevity, and a pair of butterflies signals a happy union.
 In Christian iconography, the butterfly means resurrection.